 history of german bakery

-German Bakery is open for the season - welcome
+German Bakery is close for monsoon - welcome back in 1 november,see you soon friend's

 When German born Woody, baked his first bread in India 40 years ago, he would never had dreamt that he had laid the seed for the famous German Bakeries.
 Now found everywhere throughout India and Nepal, the German Bakeries can be seen wherever foreign tourists go.